 However, the availability of choices for behavioural adaptations and lifestyle changes are dependent on individual financial capabilities and constraints.
 While wealthier individuals are high emitters (Gössling and Humpe, 2023; Wiedmann et al., 2020) because they consume more as well as more energy intensive goods (Oswald et al., 2020), they also have a wider array of different options that are available to them in order to reduce emissions compared to less wealthy individuals.
 Additionally, wealthier individuals possess more financial capabilities to reduce their emissions.

-Exp 1: We expect higher income earners to have a higher likelihood to reach their emission reduction targets.
+Exp 1: We expect high-income earners to have a higher likelihood to reach their emission reduction targets and be more willing to accept financially costly adaptations.
 Amongst those that do, higher incomes lead to a smaller amount of adaptation measures chosen, as well as to a higher share of financially instead of behaviourally costly measures chosen.

 Further, behavioural choices can be expected to depend heavily on belief systems, norms, and attitudes of individuals (Ajzen, 1991; Stern et al., 1999).
 Respondents that that are environmentally concerned and have strong pro-environmental norms can be expected to show ex ante a higher willingness to engage in behaviours to reduce their carbon emissions.
-Further, they are also more willing to bear higher behavioural costs (Kaiser et al., 1999).
+Further, they are also more willing to bear higher behavioural costs than others (Kaiser et al., 1999).

+Exp 2: We expect people with higher environmental concern and pro-environmental norms to have a higher likelihood to meet the emission reduction target and be more willing to accept the associated financial and behavioural changes.

 Exp 2: We expect that the effect of income on target reaching formulated above is stronger for people with higher levels of environmental concern and pro-environmental norms than for others.